VzBoT3D/VzBoT-UserMods/EduardoMDSousa/Vz-Printhead-Printed-MGN12H/README.md

 you can find me on the Facebook Group as Eduardo Sousa or on discord @EduardoSousa#7556

+ps.
+My thanks to Simon Vez , for his great help with advice and revision.

 Credits, from the original version and Readme, go to Simon Vez

 <img width="600" alt="image" src="https://github.com/EduardoMDSousa/Vz-Printhead-MGN12H-main/blob/main/Galery/Vzbot_printe_head_new_2023-Feb-05_09-04-36CustomizedView24815512553.png">